GameFoundry/bsf/Documentation/Manuals/docs/01_Developer/04_threading.md

 ThreadPool::instance().run("MyThread", &workerFunc);
 ~~~~~~~~~~~~~

-# Task scheduler {#threading_c}
+# Task scheduler
-@ref bs::TaskScheduler "TaskScheduler" module allows even more fine grained control over threads.
+@bs::TaskScheduler module allows even more fine grained control over threads.
 It ensures there are only as many threads as the number of logical CPU cores.
 This ensures good thread distribution accross the cores, so that multiple threads don't fight for resources on the same core.

-It accomplishes that by storing each worker function as a @ref bs::Task "Task", which it then dispatches to threads that are free.
+It accomplishes that by storing each worker function as a @bs::Task, which it then dispatches to threads that are free.
 This ensure you can just queue up as many tasks as required without needing to worry about efficiently utilizing CPU cores.

-To create a task call @ref bs::Task::create "Task::create()" with a task name, and a function pointer that will execute the task code.
+To create a task call @bs::Task::create with a task name, and a function pointer that will execute the task code.

 ~~~~~~~~~~~~~{.cpp}
 void workerFunc()